Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 “Over the past thirty years, I have helped former members who alleged sexual and psychological abuse by and under Yogi Bhajan.” — Dr. Steven Hassan, Cult Expert

-Along-time student and employee named Kate Felt alleges that Yogi Bhajan brutally raped her at the age of twenty while her sister, Guru Amrit Kaur Khalsa, helped.
-Kaur Kalsa is now the current head of the Siri Singh Sahib Corporation (SSSC), they oversee all business related to Kundalini, 3HO, Yogi Tea and Akal Security.
+A long-time student and employee named Kate Felt alleges that Yogi Bhajan brutally raped her at the age of twenty while her sister, Guru Amrit Kaur Khalsa, helped.
+Kaur Kalsa is now the current head of the Siri Singh Sahib Corporation (SSSC).
+They oversee all business related to Kundalini, 3HO, Yogi Tea and Akal Security.
 She is on the board of directors for both the SSSC and Sikh Dharma International.

 Felt alleges in her lawsuit that a few years later Bhajan raped her.
 She recounted the experience in an interview years later.